 The tourism trade has had a huge hand in giving ground for growth in this area.

-Based on the degree in which they commit with a sustainable model of natural, cultural and social resource management, a large selection of attractions, hotels and restaurants can be officially classified as sustainable.
+Based on the degree to which they commit to a sustainable natural, cultural, and social resource management model, a large selection of attractions, hotels, and restaurants can be officially classified as sustainable.

 You can also read: CST and the five leaves, Why is it important?

 Businesses in the CST program receive recognition by being awarded “leaves” or level markers.
-One leaf indicates that a business engages in minimal sustainable practices and a distinction of five leaves indicates that a business exemplifies the highest standard of sustainable practices in its respective sector.
-Businesses that hold five level markers (leaves) in the CST program are carbon neutral, integrate authentic locally made products into its offerings, give back to Costa Rica’s rural community and more.
+One leaf indicates that a company engages in minimal sustainable practices, and a distinction of five leaves indicates that a business exemplifies the highest standard of sustainable practices in its respective sector.
+Businesses that hold five-level markers (leaves) in the CST program are carbon-neutral, integrate authentic locally made products into their offerings, give back to Costa Rica’s rural community, and more.

-CST was introduced in 1997 and has continued to evolve and change with the advancement of technologies over the years.
-As of May, more than 347 companies, ranging from lodging, tour companies, restaurants and car rentals, in Costa Rica earned CST certification.
+CST was introduced in 1997 and has continued to evolve and change with the advancement of technologies.
+As of May, more than 347 companies, ranging from lodging, tour companies, restaurants, and car rentals, in Costa Rica earned CST certification.
 The program hopes to reach its goal of certifying 425 companies by the end of 2017.

 With these two latest wins, it’s clear that sustainability is not only a practice in Costa Rica; it is a way of life.

 For us at Camino Travel, sustainability has turned into an entire thought system and an attitude to live by.
 We are used to it.
 It is as part of our environment in the office as not having an army is part of our Costa Rican way of life..